Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Introduction

-However, as commented in \cite{MR1370761}, work on abstract KAM theory in infinite dimensional tori case is very few in the light of difficulties caused by small divisors and spatial structure, let alone proving the persistence of full dimensional tori and reducing regularity for perturbations over $ \mathbb{T}^\infty $.
-The latter, being as a fundamental question in KAM theory, has caused a surge in the study of \textit{how smooth the perturbation has to be to ensure KAM persistence}.
-In the $ n $ dimensional case ($ 2 \leqslant n <+\infty $), it is well known that finitely differentiability is enough, namely $ C^{2n} $ (plus certain Dini modulus of continuity) for perturbed Hamiltonian functions, and $ C^{n-1} $ for perturbed vector fields, see Albrecht \cite{Chaotic} and P\"oschel \cite{PoarXiv} for KAM theory, and Herman \cite{M2}, Cheng and Wang \cite{MR3061774} and Wang \cite{MR4385768} for counterexamples with lower regularity.
-It shall be emphasized that the above regularity is actually sharp, and therefore when considering infinite dimensional situation, finitely differentiable perturbations would destroy KAM invariant tori.
-As a result, one demands at least $ C^\infty $ smoothness under almost periodic setting.
-Regularity usually available for KAM at this case is analyticity, and to the best of our knowledge, there do not exist any abstract Gevrey KAM except for very few results concerning with Gevrey dependent potential in specific PDEs via Diophantine nonresonance introduced by Bourgain in \cite{MR2180074}, namely
+However, as commented in \cite{MR1370761}, the abstract KAM results in infinite-dimensional are very few in the light of difficulties caused by small divisors and spatial structure, which bring great difficulties to proving the persistence of full-dimensional tori and reducing regularity for perturbations over $ \mathbb{T}^\infty $.
+The latter, being as one of the most fundamental questions in KAM theory, has attracted high attention in the study of \textit{how smooth the perturbation has to be to ensure the KAM persistence}.
+In the $ n $-dimensional case ($ 2 \leqslant n <+\infty $), it is well known that finite differentiability is sufficient, namely $ C^{2n} $ (plus certain Dini modulus of continuity) regularity for the perturbed Hamiltonian functions, and $ C^{n-1} $ regularity for the perturbed vector fields, see Albrecht \cite{MR2350326} and P\"oschel \cite{PoarXiv} for the KAM theory, and Takens \cite{MR300311}, Herman \cite{MR0874026}, Mather \cite{MR0967638}\footnote{We would also like to mention an analogous argument by Forni \cite{MR1279471} for the analytic case.}, Cheng-Wang \cite{MR3061774} and Wang \cite{MR4385768,WLARXIV} for counterexamples with lower regularity.
+It shall be emphasized that the above regularity is actually sharp, and therefore when considering infinite-dimensional situations, finitely differentiable perturbations would destroy KAM invariant tori.
+As a result, one demands at least $ C^\infty $ regularity in the almost periodic setting.
+Regularity usually available for KAM at this case is analyticity, and to the best of our knowledge, there do not exist any abstract Gevrey KAM except for very few results concerning with Gevrey dependent potential in specific PDEs via the Diophantine nonresonance introduced by Bourgain in \cite{MR2180074}, namely